-HOLLAND PROFESSOR SCHOOLLAND
+HOLLAND PROFESSOR SCHOOLLAND.

-- I. Onze Dichters, van Elring'd' Oliviera, De Mannen van '80 aan 't Woord.
+- 1. Reading and study of classical pieces, Onze Dichters, van Elring'd' Oliviera, De Mannen van '80 aan 't Woord.
 Rhetorica.
-Essays, and reports on assigned reading, both of prose and poetry.
+Essays and reports on assigned reading, both of prose and poetry.
 Three times a week.
-1914-'15. - II.
+Given in 1912-'13. - 2.
 History of Holland Literature.
-Essays, and reports on assigned reading.
+Essays and reports on assigned reading.
 Lectures.
 Three times a week.
-1913-114.
+To be given in 1913-14.

-ENGLISH PROFESSOR VAN DEN BOSCH
+ENGLISH PROFESSOR VAN DEN BOSCH.

-- I. Composition.-Descriptive, narrative, and expository writing with application of rhetorical principles.
-One hour a week.
-1914-15. - II.
-Argumentation.-Conviction and persuasion.
+1. Composition.-Descriptive, narrative, and expository writing with application of rhetorical principles.
+One hour per week.

+2. Argumentation.-Conviction and persuasion.
 Debating.
 W. T. Foster's Argumentation and Debating.
-One hour a week.
-1913-14. - III.
-English Literature.-From the beginning to the eighteenth century.
+One hour per week.
+To be given in 1913-114.

+3. English Literature.-From the beginning to the eighteenth century.
 The history of literature, reading of assigned works, reports, and essays.
+Two hours per week.
+To be given in 1913-14.

+4. English Literature.-The history of the literature of the eighteenth and the nineteenth centuries.
+Reading of assigned works, reports, and essays.
 Two hours a week.

-1913-14. - IV.
-English Literature.-The history of the literature of the eighteenth and the nineteenth centuries.
-Reading of assigned works, reports and essays.
-Two hours a week.
-1914-115. - V. American Literature.-History of the literature, critical study of some masterpieces. reports on assigned readings, and essays.
+5. American Literature.-History of the literature, critical study of some masterpieces, reports on assigned readings, and essays.
 One semester, three times a week.

-FRENCH PROFESSOR T. DE VRIES
+FRENCH PROFESSOR A. E. BROENE.

-I. Study of grammar; prose composition.
+1. Study of grammar; prose composition.
 Text: Aldrich and Foster, Elementary French.
 Reading of such modern authors as Erckman-Chatrian, Le Conscrit de 1813, Merimee's Colomba.
 Three times a week.